Dobbiaco and the Tre Cime

 Departure dates for your selected tour

-We fly between London Gatwick and Venice with British Airways.
+We fly between London and Venice.
 The flights take approximately 2 hours.

 Our transfer from Venice to Dobbiaco is by private coach and will take around about 2 hours 15 minutes.